 It was almost perfect timing.
 S picked me up from the airport and this lovely package was sitting at the door when we got home.
 It was the spices I won from Alyssa at What’s Cooking, Love?
 There were 3 Perfect Pinch spice blends (Cajun, Asian, and Mexican) some dried oregano, granulated garlic, and several packets of their slow cooker mixes.

 S said, “There’s a chop in the fridge.”
 Hm…now there’s an idea.
 I know there’s pepper stir-fry mix in the freezer.
 It’s something easy to keep in the freezer for nights such as this one.
 I know there’s at least one other package of chops in the freezer.
 So, I dig those out.
-I’m thinking I should try this new spice blend.
-I’m all about spice blends lately.
-I’m even going to work on some of my own.
-I toss the pork with some of the mix and then brown it up.
+I’m thinking I should try this new spice blend because I’m all about spice blends lately.
+Eventually I will work on some of my own.
+So, I toss the pork with some of the mix and then brown it up.

 - 1 teaspoon Perfect Pinch Asian spice blend